- Research Papers by Topics

 From Equals to Despots: The Dynamics of Repeated Decision Making in Partnerships with Private Information, with Vinicius Carrasco and William Fuchs

-Abstract: This paper considers an optimal renegotiation-proof dynamic Bayesian mechanism in which two privately informed agents repeatedly have to take a joint action without resorting to side-payments.
+Abstract: This paper considers an optimal renegotiation-proof dynamic Bayesian mechanism in which two privately informed players repeatedly have to take a joint action without resorting to side-payments.
 We provide a general framework which accommodates as special cases committee decision and collective insurance problems.
 Thus, we formally connect these separate strands of literature.
 We show: (i) first-best values can be arbitrarily approximated (but not achieved) when the players are sufficiently patient; (ii) our main result, the provision of intertemporal incentives necessarily leads to a dictatorial mechanism: in the long run the optimal scheme converges to the adoption of one player’s favorite action.

 Negotiations with Limited Specifiability, with Yuichiro Kamada